Article· Foundations· beginner

 Step 2: Map out the current process.
 Write down every step you do manually right now.
 "I open Xero, I check which invoices are overdue, I copy the client's email, I write an email, I send it."

 Step 3: Sign up for a no-code tool.
 Zapier is the easiest starting point.
 Make (formerly Integromat) is more complex but slightly steeper learning curve. n8n is open-source and free but requires a bit more setup.
 Start with Zapier.
+Side-by-side trade-offs in our n8n vs Zapier comparison for Australian SMEs.

 Step 4: Connect your apps.
 In this case, Xero + Gmail.
 Zapier has pre-built templates for this exact workflow.
 Search "Xero overdue invoice reminder" and you'll find a ready-made automation you can customise.